Ravenbrook/mps/procedure/exit.universal.rst

 _`.scope`: These exit criteria should be used for all reviews (see `proc.review.exit.criteria`_).

-.. _`proc.review.entry.criteria`: review.rst#58-review-exit
+.. _`proc.review.exit.criteria`: review.rst#58-review-exit

 _`.edit`: The editor has taken written action on all issues, recorded in the review record; these may include rejecting the issue.

-_`.quest`: All questions to the author (q) should have been answered in mail to mm, and possibly in documentation.
+_`.quest`: All questions to the author (q) should have been answered in mail to mm, and possibly in documentation.  ["Mail to mm" is specific to the Harlequin MM Group.
+GitHub comment responses are now sufficient.
+RB 2023-01-24]

 _`.imp`: All improvement suggestions (I) should have resulted in one of the following: